The thermodynamics of readout devices and semiclassical gravity: Readout devices

-In any theory involving readout devices there may be other contributions to the total measurement entropy coming from non-quantum sources, which depend on the type of readout device theory considered.
-For example, these may include the internal structure of readout devices or the classical phase space uncertainty of the gravitational field configurations in semiclassical gravity.
-This complicates the analysis and prevents a discussion of the thermodynamics of readout devices in full generality.
-However, the redefinitions of entropy described above suffice to rebut the no-go arguments against nonlinear extensions to quantum theory raised in the literature, as we now explain.
+These issues preclude a general model-independent discussion of the thermodynamics of readout devices.
+However, we will not need to discuss all contributions to entropy flow in all possible models, since the redefinitions of entropy described above suffice to rebut the no-go arguments raised in the literature against nonlinear extensions to quantum theory, as we now explain.